jaskanwal96/mcp-reading-companion/README.md

+This repo has been created by Claude + [Github Official MCP Server](https://mcp.so/server/github/modelcontextprotocol)

 # MCP Reading Companion

 A powerful Multi-agent Collaborative Protocol (MCP) server designed to enhance your reading experience by leveraging your Kindle highlights and notes.